-Entities with a strong MGOR and a good control environment may be subject to less frequent and/or intense audits.
-Conversely, a poor MGOR or a weak control environment may lead to more frequent and/or intense audits.
+Entities with a strong MGOR and a good control environment may undergo less frequent and/or less intense audits.
+Conversely, entities with a poor MGOR or a weak control environment may face more frequent and/or more intense audits.

-GA undertook the following key initiatives and activities in 2023:
+GA undertook the following key initiatives and activities in 2024: